Tag Archives: Optics

 Pros & Cons

 In my opinion, the Tango MSR is a great little scope for its intended purpose.
-The optical clarity is great, the magnification ring is quick to adjust and its throw lever helps make it even better.
+Optical clarity is great, the magnification ring is quick to adjust and its throw lever helps make it even better.
 The 1X power setting allows for easy both eyes open aiming, without straining to focus.
-The quality accessories that are included also greatly add to the value of this scope, the mount is a perfect match for the scope as are the the scope caps.
+The quality accessories that are included also greatly add to the value of this scope.
+Including the mount is a perfect match for the scope as are the the scope caps.

-The only thing I would change about the scope is probably the reticle, I’m not a big fan of the horseshoe type reticles.
-Though it does have lots of detail to allow holdovers and windage etc. which makes it certainly a very useable reticle.
-I also wouldn’t mind having an MRAD version of the MSR, but to be perfectly fair it’s not the type of scope you’ll be dialing all over with so it’s probably fine.
+Perhaps one thing I would change about the scope is probably the reticle.
+I’m not a big fan of the horseshoe type reticles.
+Though it does have lots of detail to allow holdovers and windage etc. Which makes it certainly a very useable reticle.
+I also wouldn’t mind having an MRAD version of the MSR.
+But to be perfectly fair it’s not the type of scope you’ll be dialing all over with so it’s probably fine.

 -CBM